 - TFAM is the mitochondrial transcription factor

-- SIRT3 sirtuin 1 as the NAD+ dependent deacetylase.
+- SIRT3 sirtuin one of the mitochondria NAD+ dependent deacetylase.

 - COX4 is a mitochondrial cytochrome C oxidase subunit.

 Propionic Acid (PPA) and mitophagy is ERK involved?

 A study out of the Mun Lab used rat hippocampal neurons in primary culture.
 This study started with the premise that ERK signaling is required for the autophagy process.
 The extracellular signal regulated kinases (ERK) are second messengers that response to growth factors binding to receptor tyrosine kinases a well as ligands of G protein coupled receptors.
 Much of this signalling results in gene transcription.